parvatijay2901/data-512-homework_2/README.md

 ### Repository
 The repository is licensed under the MIT License, and it permits users to freely use, modify, and distribute the code, provided that the original copyright notice and permission notice are included in all copies or substantial portions of the software.

-A few snippets used in the scripts are developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+A few snippets used in the script is developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.2 - September 16, 2024

 ## Workflow